peta/textmate-runner/README.md

 ### Icon images

-The PSD files that come with textmate-runner already contain properly aligned/scaled/positioned/formatted text layers just waiting for you to fill in the blanks. __TIP__: Just create a Pho'shop action that exports all opened docs as the PNGs for Web/Devices (IMPORTANT: 24bit with transparency).
+The PSD files that come with textmate-runner already contain properly aligned/scaled/formatted text layers you just have to edit. __TIP__: Just create a Pho'shop action that exports all opened docs as the PNGs for Web/Devices (IMPORTANT: 24bit with transparency).